 - Next, apply 2 coats of White Water-Based Primer.

-It only took me about 1 hour for one coat of primer using the paint sprayer on all the 3 pieces as opposed to a whole day to paint the oil-based primer with a brush!
+It only took me about 1 hour for one coat of primer using the paint sprayer on all the 3 pieces instead of a whole day to paint the oil-based primer with a brush!

 Here is the bench after the first coat of oil-based primer.

-When I viewed the white primed bench and chairs in the backyard, I knew I had to go with white paint!
+When I saw the white primed bench and chairs in the backyard, I knew I had to go with white paint!

 I just loved the freshness of it!